vmsmith/CookBook/chicken_rustic_lemon.md

 * 1 Tablespoon butter
 * 1 Tablespoon olive oil
 * 3/4 garlic cloves sliced
-1 inch chilli chopped
+* 1 inch chilli chopped
-3 sage leaves
+* 3 sage leaves
-Thyme
+* Thyme
-Rosemary
+* Rosemary
-1 small unwaxed lemon sliced (3/4 sliced 1/4 saved for juice)
+* 1 small unwaxed lemon sliced (3/4 sliced, 1/4 saved for juice)

 #### Preparation

+1. Peel and slice garlic
+2. Chop the chilli
+3. Wash and slice the lemon

 #### Directions

-Heat pan add oil butter, add floured chicken cook 5min moderate heat.
-Add garlic, chilli turn chicken.
-Add lemon slices, sage, thyme, rosemary.
-Juice lemon add stock.
-Cover and simmer for 15 min.
-Season with salt and pepper.
+1. Heat the pan and add oil & butter
+2. Add floured chicken and cook for 5 minutes over moderate heat
+3. Add the garlic and chilli, and turn the chicken
+4. Add lemon slices, sage, thyme, and rosemary
+5. Juice the lemon and add the stock
+6. Cover and simmer for 15 minutes
+7. Season with salt and pepper